 Before you can start narrowing down your selection, you should think about the type of system you want.
 You need to choose from one of the following common options:

-If you only have an efficiency apartment or only want one room cooled, you could opt for a portable unit.
+If you only have an efficient apartment or only want one room cooled, you could opt for a portable unit.
 It’s affordable and doesn’t require professional installation.

 However, portable units aren’t energy efficient.
 They also only cool one small area of a home.
 For most homeowners, this is not a viable choice.